Beauty mark: History

-And calls forth all the Wonders of her Face;

 Criticism of the beauty patch

 Moral commentators in the early modern period increasingly expressed concern about the wearing of beauty patches, and linked it to sexual immorality and prostitution.
 The British diarist and intellectual John Evelyn referred to the wearing of patches, and make-up more general, as a "most ignominious thing."
 Other commentators saw the wearing of a black patch as a physical symbol of the wearers black morals, or soul, commonly attributing the wearing of patches to signs of the wearer's vanity.
 However, despite moral outcry, patches continued to be worn by men and women of diverse social ranks.

 Contemporary beauty patches

 Natural beauty marks are also often enhanced with color from an eyebrow pencil or pen.

-Celebrities with beauty marks

-A Monroe piercing is a lip piercing placed off-center, above the upper lip, meant to resemble Marilyn Monroe's beauty mark.

-Many female sex symbols, actresses, and other celebrities are known for their beauty marks: